 Current Status: Crotalus willardi obscurus is listed as threatened by the USFWS (USDI 1991) and as a species of special concern in Arizona.
 A federal recovery plan was approved in 1985 (USFWS 1985).
+As of this Review, a Federal Recovery Challenge Grant has been approved to back up the subspecies at various zoological institutions within the United States, using specimens from Mexico (USFWS, pers. comm.).
 The overall species is subject to protection in Mexico (SEMARNAT 2010).
 The Animas Mountains population is protected by private land ownership and appears fairly secure (Holycross 1995), although there is the continued threat of catastrophic wildfire.
 In the Peloncillo Mountains an estimate is lacking for the population but it is likely to be very low, with only around 30 reliable observations having been made (Holycross and Goode 2020).

 Threats: The most prominent threat to Crotalus willardi obscurus is habitat loss (i.e., type conversion of woodland habitat) and direct take resulting from wildfire or prescribed management-ignited fires.
 Additionally, changes in land ownership or land use practices that result in habitat modification could negatively affect populations.
 Prescribed fire may pose a threat to marginal and fragmented habitat for this species in the Peloncillo Mountains.
 Seasonal variation of the threat imposed by fire deserves additional research.
-This subspecies, because of very small population numbers and low genetic diversity, appears to be at significant risk of extinction from habitat alteration due to climate change (Goode and Parker 2013, Holycross and Goode 2020).
+This subspecies, because of very small population numbers and low genetic diversity, appears to be at significant risk of extinction from habitat alteration due to climate change, particularly within the lower-elevation Peloncillo Mountains (Goode and Parker 2013, Holycross and Goode 2020).